x3z3/image-txt/README.md

 Make sure you have the encoded.txt file in same directory as decoder.py.
 Run the program, and wait for the sample_decoded.jpg to be produced.

+### Fragmenter

+Breaks the encoded.txt file into fragments of max size.
+Edit the max char length in the fragmenter.py file.
+Add a buffer to potential add some headerfile information.

 ## Motivation